lupyuen/lupyuen.github.io/src/rewind.md

 $ crontab -e

 ## Then insert this...
-## Test and Rewind: Every Day at 00:00 UTC
+## Test and Rewind: Every Day at 00:00 Local Time
 0 0 * * * /home/luppy/nuttx-build-farm/cron.sh 2>&1 | logger -t nuttx-rewind-build

 ## Or For Testing...